Rewind X Lightpaper

 Current Status

-Landing page and demo environment active.
+Landing page and interactive demo active.
 Protocol architecture complete.
-Fork-tested on EVM-compatible testnet with working on-chain proof generation.
+Core contracts complete with verified on-chain proof generation.

 Pre-Mainnet